Pattern Glass Installation: What You Need To Know

 Another method of frosting is known as ceramic frit silk-screening.
 This is a process that uses ceramic frit, a type of paint, that is applied to glass to create specific designs.
 Fritted glass fixtures are often decorated with custom patterns and are used for both interior and exterior fixtures.

-Fritted glass, like most frosted glass products, is used to reduce glare, increase privacy, and add a sophisticated aesthetic to a building’s facade or interior.
+Fritted glass, like most pattern glass products, is used to reduce glare, increase privacy, and add a sophisticated aesthetic to a building’s facade or interior.
 The process can create glass with a variety of patterns and styles, including gradients, tinted glass, and varying degrees of transparency, translucence, and opaqueness.

-Common Varieties of Frosted Glass Effects
+Common Varieties of Pattern Glass Effects

 - Water Effect